What is a Poison Test?

 Poison Test Benefits:

-- Reduction in Cost of poor quality as defects captured in the house.
+- Reduction in the Cost of poor quality as defects are captured in the house.

-- An actual poison test should be done & not prepare a fake report
+- An actual poison test should be done & not a fake report

 - All defects should be covered in the poison test